SPEECHCOG/infant_statistical_learner/README.md

 ## Audiovisual similarity score matrix (S)

 After training the models, run semtest.sh script to obtain S matrix used for COCO-Semtest word meaning score (https://github.com/SPEECHCOG/COCO_Semtest).
 You need to give the test data paths as well as the path to save the S matrix before running the script.
-Please use this link to download the test data.
+Please find the list of test images and audio files in COCO_Semtest repository.